beckn/beckn-onix/docs/user_guide.md

 There are two primary setups covered in this document.

-- A typical production setup with the various Beckn components on different nodes - This is explained in the Running Beckn ONIX on the cloud section.
+- A typical production setup with the various Beckn components on different nodes - This is explained in the Running Beckn-ONIX on the cloud section.
-- A developer all in one setup - This is explained in the Running Beckn ONIX locally section.
+- A developer all in one setup - This is explained in the Running Beckn-ONIX locally section.

-## Running Beckn ONIX on the Cloud
+## Running Beckn-ONIX on the Cloud

-Using Beckn ONIX, we can install a Beckn network on the cloud.
+Using Beckn-ONIX, we can install a Beckn network on the cloud.
 This will be similar to a simple production instance of Beckn network.
 In the sections below, we use Amazon EC2 as an example for VPS provider.
 The guide can be useful for other cloud environments with simple changes on methods of accessing them etc. In this part of the guide, we explain installation of the four components of Registry, Gateway, BAP and BPP Beckn Adapter on different instances of virtual servers.
 You can however use the same process with minimal changes to install multiple nodes on the same virtual server (e.g. Registry and Gateway on a single virtual server)

 ### Sample deployment diagram